May mayhem: Polar vortex bringing historic cold, bomb cyclone and snow to Northeast this weekend

 Freeze warnings and frost advisories have already been issued for the Midwest, Great Lakes and Ohio Valley, with more sure to follow into the Northeast.
 Sub-freezing temperatures are possible as far south as Tennessee and the hills of western North Carolina.

 Fortunately, this time of year the polar vortex is not nearly as frigid because the strong spring sun has had time to moderate the air mass.
-So instead of temperatures below zero, we will experience teens and 20s above zero.
+So instead of temperatures below zero, we will experience we will experience 20s and 30s.

 Still, this is a major concern for some farmers and home gardeners whose plants are already in bloom.
 If manageable, cover sensitive plants or take them inside to avoid the frost.

 Many all-time record low temperatures for the month of May will be challenged.
-The current record lows, just to name a few, include: Pittsburgh, 26 degrees Fahrenheit; Indianapolis, 28; Louisville, 31; Boston, 31; Nashville, 34; New York City, 32; and Washington, D.C., 33.
-All of these records may well be approached, tied or broken on Saturday morning.
+The current record lows, just to name a few, include: Pittsburgh, 26 degrees Fahrenheit; Indianapolis, 28; Louisville, 31; Nashville, 34; New York City, 32; and Washington, D.C., 33.
+All of these records may well be approached, tied or broken on Saturday or Sunday morning.

 A bomb cyclone is defined as a storm in which the barometric pressure drops 24 millibars in 24 hours.
 This storm may very well meet that criteria.

-Note: This article has been updated to correct a temperature forecast.